henrikstengaard/hstwb-installer/README.md

 **5. Reset WinUAE**

-Click "Reset" to reset emulator, which will PC drive available in Workbench.
+Click "Reset" to reset emulator and PC harddrive is available in Workbench.

+**6. Open PC harddrive**

+Open PC harddrive with double-click and package installation can be started.

+![run_package_installation_4.png](screenshots/run_package_installation_4.png?raw=true)

 #### Running package installation

-![run_package_installation_4.png](screenshots/run_package_installation_4.png?raw=true)
+**1. Start package installation**.

+Start package installation with double-click.

 ![run_package_installation_5.png](screenshots/run_package_installation_5.png?raw=true)

+**2. View Readme**

+Click "View Readme" to view readme for a package included in the package installation.

+This is optional and can be skipped.

 ![run_package_installation_6.png](screenshots/run_package_installation_6.png?raw=true)

+**3. Viewing EAB WHDLoad Games AGA Menu Package readme**

+For example EAB WHDLoad Games AGA Menu Package readme is clicked showing description and screenshots of package contents.

+This is optional and can be skipped.

 ![run_package_installation_7.png](screenshots/run_package_installation_7.png?raw=true)